TaygaHoshi/tt-project/Classes/Soldier.md

 **Style Specialization 2**
 	Choose one style to gain further expertise with it.
 You gain all of the listed benefits of that style.
 	Advanced melee specialization:
-		When you kill a foe with a melee weapon, you can do a followup basic attack to a foe adjacent to you.
-This attack deals half damage, has a -2 penalty to its precision roll and does not gain potency bonus to its damage.
+		When you hit a foe with a melee weapon, you can do a followup basic attack to that foe.
+This attack deals half damage and has a -2 penalty on its precision roll.
-		You can use this ability once per round, up to (2 + POW/4) times a day.
 	Advanced ranged specialization:
 		Your ranged attacks ignore quarter cover penalty from shooting or throwing through creatures.
-		Your bow attacks ignore penalty to precision rolls when target is within close range.
 		#TODO
 	Magical specialization:
 			Choose any simple novice spell.
 You can cast this spell once a day by spending stamina instead.